appsemble/appsemble/docs/03-guide/security.md

 [SAML2.0](saml.md) which are described in more detail in their own pages.

 Users who have logged into your app can be viewed from the “Users” page.
-From here the roles of users can be adjusted as well as view and edit any custom properties associated with the user as set by the app.
+From here the roles of users can be adjusted, as well as view and edit any custom properties associated with the user as set by the app.

 ## Security Definition